LyubomirT/intense-rp-next/docs/information/faq.md

 ## Compatibility & Requirements

 ??? question "Which browsers work with IntenseRP Next?"
-    Chrome and Edge are the recommended browsers and support all features including network interception.
+    Chrome, Edge, and Brave are the recommended browsers and support all features including network interception.
 Firefox is supported but may have more issues with Cloudflare challenges and doesn't support network interception.
 Safari support is experimental.
-For the best experience, use Chrome or Edge.
+For the best experience, use Chrome, Edge, or Brave.

 ??? question "Does IntenseRP Next work on Mac or Linux?"
     The source code works on all platforms.
 Pre-built binaries are currently only available for Windows and Linux.
 Mac users need to run from source for now.
 The core functionality is the same across all platforms.